omega8cc/boa/docs/SOLR.md

 - [apachesolr-7.x-1.12.tar.gz (D7)](https://ftp.drupal.org/files/projects/apachesolr-7.x-1.12.tar.gz)
 - [apachesolr-6.x-3.1.tar.gz (D6)](https://ftp.drupal.org/files/projects/apachesolr-6.x-3.1.tar.gz)

-Note that you still need to add the preferred integration module along with any dependencies to your codebase.
+Note that you still need to add and enable the preferred integration module along with any dependencies to your codebase.
 This feature doesn't modify your platform or site - it only creates a Solr core with configuration files provided by the integration module: `schema.xml` and `solrconfig.xml`.

 > **Important:** `search_api_solr` for D8+ requires Composer to install the module and its dependencies.
 After installation, configure it and generate customized Solr core config files, which should be uploaded to the path: `sites/foo.com/files/solr/`.
-The changes will take effect within 5-10 minutes on the Solr 7 core created by the system.
+The changes will take effect within 5-10 minutes on the Solr core created by the system.
 >
 > **NOTE:** Set `solr_custom_config = NO` for the changes to take effect.
 This setting affects the running of the auto-installer every 5-10 minutes, eliminating the need to wait until the next morning to use the new Solr core.